-Under the eyes of the law, ais someone under the age of 17.
+Under the eyes of the law, a juvenile is someone under the age of 17.
 However, the court is more likely to try your child as an adult if they’re suspected of committing a serious crime like murder or sexual assault.
 Under Michigan’s Juvenile Waiver Law of 1997, children as young as 11 years old have been tried as adults.

 Police don’t need to contact you or get your permission to question your juvenile child.
 However, they are required to stop questioning if your child requests a parent or lawyer.
 Similar to when adults are interrogated, your child also has the right to remain silent.
 A parent or lawyer can instruct their child to remain silent if they feel it would be in their best interest.

 Prepare for the Initial Hearing